-5.2.2 100 places on the basis of the score in the Entrance Tests in order of highest score, irrespective of home address.

-5.2.3 Up to 35 places will be available for Children in receipt of Pupil Premium who achieve the pass mark or above in the entrance tests (including the total score) or whose score is up to 10% lower than the standardised pass mark for the SET and the minimum standardised pass marks in the NWSSEE Maths and NWSSEE English by rank order irrespective of address (\see worked example below).
+- 5.2.2 100 places on the basis of the score in the Entrance Test in order of highest score, irrespective of home address. - 5.2.3 Up to 35 places will be available for Children in receipt of Pupil Premium who achieve the pass mark or above in the entrance test or whose score is up to 10% lower than the standardised pass mark for the SET and the minimum standardised pass marks in the NWSSEE Maths and NWSSEE English by rank order irrespective of address (see worked example below).

-Children in receipt of Pupil Premium are those who have been registered for free school meals at any point in the six years prior to the closing date for test registration.
-Documentary evidence to support such an application will be required from the current primary school or Local Authority prior to the closing date for test registration and before the child sits the Selective Eligibility Test.
-It is the parents' responsibility to ensure this documentary evidence is available.
-The School is not able to accept any late evidence received once the SET has taken place.
+Children in receipt of Pupil Premium are those who have been registered for free school meals at any point in the six years prior to the Selective Eligibility Test.
+Documentary evidence to support such an application must be submitted to the School before the child sits the Selective Eligibility Test.
+Parent/carer's will be able to download a Pupil Premium form when registering their child for the SET (or a copy can be requested by email).
+The child's Primary school will need to complete the form and return it to GLT Admissions (for Nonsuch & Wallington High School for Girls) before the child sits the Selective Eligibility Test.
+It is the parents/carer's responsibility to ensure this evidence is submitted.

+If a child of selective ability who has named Wallington Girls on the CAF becomes eligible for Pupil Premium after the entrance test has taken place but before the end of the summer term prior to starting High School, they may join the ranked waiting list for children in receipt of Pupil Premium providing they have submitted sufficient evidence.

 The School reserves the right to withdraw the offer of a place if the offer has been made on the basis of an incorrect, fraudulent or misleading application.